dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - The `PhoneDialer.Current` property has been removed.
 Use `PhoneDialer.Default` instead.
 - `OpenGLView` has been removed.

+The following behavior has changed from the previous release:

+- Image caching is disabled on Android when loading an image from a stream with <xref:Microsoft.Maui.Controls.ImageSource.FromStream%2A>.
+This is due to the lack of data from which to create a reasonable cache key.

 <!-- ## Performance

 Performance is a key focus of .NET MAUI in .NET 7: